-The Trading Standards Service in 2022/2023 continued to utilise all relevant risk assessment methods to target criminal activity, which directly affects businesses and consumers in the Northeast of England.
-In particular the related responses and the delivery of all actions will be very much informed upon by local, national, and regional intelligence, based around the development of national databases.
+The Trading Standards Service in 2023/2024 continued to utilise all relevant risk assessment methods to target criminal activity, which directly affects businesses and consumers in the Northeast of England.
+The related responses and the delivery of all actions will be very much informed upon by local, national, and regional intelligence, based around the development of national databases.